acyeh-lab/NetMHCIIPan/README.md

 Note that the formatting of the allele text must be precise.
 For most alleles, this follows the format "DRB1_0101", "DRB1_1501", "DRB5_0101", etc...
 However, for DP and DQ alleles, the format is different, i.e. "HLA-DPA10103-DPB10201", or "HLA-DQA10102-DQB10501".
 Murine alleles include "H-2-IAb", "H-2-IAd", "H-2-IEd"

 # Parameters
-Can modiful other factors, including length of peptide read (e.g. -length 15 is default; we changed to -length 9 as some of the eluted class II peptides are only 9 AAs in length)
+Can modiful other factors, including length of peptide read (e.g. -length 15 is default; we changed to -length 9 as some of the eluted class II peptides are only 9 AAs in length).
+Type in "./NetMHCIIPan -h"